Delete and restore

 When restore isn't enough

-If you restore an entry but its type or routine log is still in Trash, you'll see a hint toast:
+If you restore an entry but its collection is still in Trash, you'll see a hint toast:

-Entry restored, but its Type "Push-ups" is still in trash — restore the Type to see it in chat.
+Entry restored, but its Collection "Push-ups" is still in trash — restore the Collection to see it in chat.

-The toast includes a one-tap Restore Type button to finish the job.
+The toast includes a one-tap Restore Collection button to finish the job.

 What Trash does not hold (yet)

-For now, Trash only holds Entries, Routine logs, Routines, and Types.
+For now, Trash only holds Entries and Collections.
 Other deletable things — chart widgets on your dashboard, custom themes — are removed immediately when you delete them, with no recovery path.
 We'll bring those into Trash in a future update.

 What we don't do